Training-Free Adaptive 360-degree Video Streaming via Semantic Potential Fields: Gravitational Viewport Prediction

 \section{Gravitational Viewport Prediction}

-\textbf{Potential Field Formulation.} The \gvp model treats visual attention as a test particle moving on the unit sphere $\mathbb{S}^2$ under forces generated by semantic objects.
-This draws inspiration from biological visual foraging models~\cite{potier2018visual, reymond1985spatial, sinnott1984virtues}.
-Each object $O_\ell$ with semantic mass $M_\ell$ at position $(\theta_\ell, \phi_\ell)$ creates an attractive potential well.
-The total attention potential at an arbitrary coordinate $(\theta, \phi)$ evaluates to:
+\textbf{Potential Field Formulation.} The \gvp model treats visual attention as a test particle on the unit sphere $\mathbb{S}^2$ under forces generated by semantic objects, drawing on biological visual foraging models~\cite{potier2018visual}.
+Each object $O_\ell$ with mass $M_\ell$ at $(\theta_\ell, \phi_\ell)$ creates a potential well; the total attention potential is:

-where $G=1.0$ is a saliency weighting factor, $\delta = 1.0$ averts singular division precisely at object overlap, and $d(\cdot)$ signifies the haversine angular distance properly accounting for spherical geometry:
+where $G{=}1.0$ is a saliency weight, $\delta{=}1.0$ prevents singularities, and $d(\cdot)$ is the haversine angular distance~\cite{sinnott1984virtues} accounting for spherical geometry.
+The haversine formulation correctly handles gradient computations across polar boundaries where planar Euclidean approximations break down:

-The haversine formulation supports gradient computations across polar boundaries where Euclidean approximations may fail~\cite{spherical_dynamics}.
-This continuously shifting potential landscape guides predicted gaze.
-As detailed in \cref{sec:evaluation}, this methodology achieves a 94.7\% viewport prediction accuracy on our teleoperation traces.

-\textbf{Viewing Probability Distribution.} Operator attention to a tile $k$ centered at $(\theta_k, \phi_k)$ is modeled by a Boltzmann distribution over the field~\cite{statistical_methods}: